 Charles developed all the programming for OBA’s Diverse Outdoor Leaders Institute (DOLI).
 DOLI was created by Charles to provide the National Park Service and the outdoor education sector with a qualified pool of diverse instructors from different cultural backgrounds who look like and relate to the face of an ever-increasing multicultural American demographic.
 DOLI is now a nationally recognized outdoor instructor training program.

 Over the years, Charles has received numerous awards and recognition for his work.
 He has been a White House invitee, honored by his Congressman, honored by the State Senate, County Board of Supervisors, Board of Education, City Council and honored by numerous community based organizations.
 His most cherished award so far has been the National Mosaic Conference Award because it was given by a jury of his peers and from the communities he serves.

 Charles holds positions on the board of directors for the following organizations: California Council of Land Trusts, Oak Crest Institute of Science, The Wildlands Conservancy, and Nature for All.
 Charles continues his tireless efforts to ensure all youth have access and opportunity to engage in meaningful nature-based programs through his consulting work and his position with Outward Bound Adventures.
 Currently he is completing his book, From the Hood to the Woods, scheduled for release in November 2019.
 The book highlights his nearly 40 years of experience designing outdoor education programs and connecting urban youth to nature and careers in conservation.

-The 2017 Massachusetts Trails Conference is funded through the Recreational Trails Program, a grant program supporting trail and trail-related facility construction and enhancement projects across the Commonwealth.
+The 2019 MassTrails Conference is funded through the Recreational Trails Program / MassTrails, a grant program supporting trail and trail-related facility construction and enhancement projects across the Commonwealth of Massachusetts.